FernandoMillanVillalobos/fs20c4_steinschlagrisiko/README.md

 *This template is based almost enterely on the rddj-template created by Timo Grossenbacher.
 The test files, test.csv, abc.csv and xyx.csv, from input and output folders as well as myscript.R from scripts were erased.
 As a general purpose template for all kind of R projects, it may include some other new scripts files and custom modifications.*

-**Note about fonts**: for data visualizations we use a typeface (IBM Plex) other than included per default in OS (Windows and Mac).
-If user want to see and reproduce data visualizations in exactly the same fashion, used fonts can be downloaded and installed from [here](https://github.com/IBM/plex/releases/tag/v4.0.2).
-IBM Plex is an open-source project (OFL) and is free to download and use.
+**_Note about fonts_**: _for data visualizations we use a typeface (IBM Plex) other than included per default in OS (Windows and Mac).
+If user want to see and reproduce data visualizations in exactly the same fashion, used fonts can be downloaded from [here](https://github.com/IBM/plex/releases/tag/v4.0.2).
+IBM Plex is an open-source project (OFL) and is free to download and use._

 *What follows it´s the original content of the README.md file include in the template.*